henriksundeodegard/context-adaptive-architecture/README.md

 You get the conditions for growth - both for the system and for the person shaping it.

 **Henrik Sunde Ødegård**
-_AI Systems Architect and Context Engineer_
+_AI systems architect and context engineer_
 Trondheim, July 2025